Operation Argus: USS Warrington

+Task Group 88.3

 USS Neosho refueled task force ships during the operation.
-She was also outfitted with Air Force MSQ-1A radar.
-Her commanding officer also served as the flagship for TG 88.3, the Mobile Logistics Group, consisted of: Neosho, equipped with USAF MSQ-1 radar and communication vans, USS Salamonie (AO-26), and assigned destroyers.
+It was also outfitted with Air Force MSQ-1A radar and communication vans.
+Neosho also served as the flagship for TG 88.3, the Mobile Logistics Group, which consisted of Neosho, USS Salamonie (AO-26), and assigned destroyers.

-USS Salamonie returned to the United States upon arrival at TF-88, and did not participate in any shots.
+USS Salamonie returned to the United States upon arrival at TF-88, and did not participate with any tests.

 Satellite tracking

 Two satellite launches were attempted in order to obtain data from these high-altitude tests.
-Explorer 4 was successfully launched on 26 July.
-Explorer 4 Successfully rode an Army Jupiter-C missile to orbit from Cape Canaveral.
-The satellite contained enough battery power to function for sixty days.
+Explorer 4 was launched successfully to orbit on 26 July on Juno I missile from Cape Canaveral.
+The satellite had enough battery power to function for sixty days.
 This was long enough for the satellite to track and measure ARGUS.
-Explorer 5 suffered a launch failure on 24 August.
+Explorer 5 experienced a launch failure on 24 August.

 There were many tracking systems used by the task force along with these satellites along with many organizations that helped track these missiles.
 "These included the Naval Research Laboratory, the Army Signal Research and Development Laboratory, the Smithsonian Astrophysical Laboratory, the Army Map Service, the Naval Ordnance Test Station, and the Ballistic Research Laboratory along with ground tracking stations from the Aleutian Islands through the Azores from academic, industrial, and military organizations."